Forget what you might have heard about host-based volume managers. Here are seven reasons why they deserve some...

 Almost all LVMs these days contain some form of data mobility functionality in addition to core functions such as RAID protection.
 These features vary depending on the vendor and they're still proprietary.
 However, most vendors support data migration functions, network-based remote replication for off-host processing or disaster recovery, and snapshots and point-in-time copies for off-host processing and backups.

 That said, there may be certain efficiencies in performing these functions within the storage array, but it will come at a cost.
 Many operating system vendors that provide LVM packages bundle such features or offer them at a fraction of the cost.
-LVM-based data mobility should therefore be evaluated to see if
+LVM-based data mobility should therefore be evaluated to see if it's a cheaper and more viable option for your requirements.
+Some LVMs are also now capable of providing clustering support for apps such as Oracle RAC 10g.

 The performance of a storage subsystem hinges on how its "customers" (the hosts) access it.
 An LVM can play the role of traffic cop, and its value should never be underestimated or overlooked.